ietf-dmsc/Charter/dmsc-charter.md

  2) Infrastructure architecture:<br>
     Proposing an infrastructure architecture for agent collaboration, including key functional components and interfaces.

+ 3) Framework of protocol suite: <br>
+    Framework for the protocol composite required for agent-to-agent collaboration.

- 3) Collaboration mechanisms:<br>
+ 4) Collaboration mechanisms:<br>
     Defining collaboration mechanisms such as agent registration, peer discovery, request routing, and coordination protocols that support efficient and secure inter-agent collaboration.

- 4) Cross‑domain interoperability:<br>
+ 5) Cross‑domain interoperability:<br>
     Defining mechanisms to support seamless collaboration among AI agents operating across different networks, administrative domains, and platforms.

- 5) Scalability and performance:<br>
+ 6) Scalability and performance:<br>
     Ensuring the solution scales to handle large numbers of agents and transactions, without compromising performance.

- 6) Operations, Administration, and Maintenance (OAM):<br>
-    Addressing the management of agents in DMSC-based systems, including scalable operational and administrative protocols for monitoring, troubleshooting, and upgrading agents.
+ 7) Sustained high performance and operational visibility:<br> Addressing the management of agents in DMSC-based systems, including scalable operational and administrative protocols for monitoring, troubleshooting the process of collaboration task.

- 7) Security and trust:<br>
+ 8) Security and trust:<br>
     Ensuring that the collaboration mechanisms uphold security and trustworthiness, particularly in open environments where agents of different types and from different providers may interact.